Automattic/pym-shortcode/docs/readme.md

 ## Plugin Installation

-1. In the WordPress Dashboard go to **Plugins**, then click the **Add Plugins** button and search the WordPress Plugins Directory for Pym Shortcode.
+1. In the WordPress Dashboard go to **Plugins**, then click the **Add Plugins** button and search the WordPress Plugins Directory for Pym.js Embeds.
 Alternatively, you can download the zip file from this Github repo and upload it manually to your WordPress site.
-2. Activate the plugin through the 'Plugins' screen in WordPress
+2. Activate the plugin through the 'Plugins' screen in WordPress.
-3. Nothing to configure, just begin using Pym Shortcode!
+3. Nothing to configure, just begin using Pym.js Embeds!

 ## The Pym Shortcode

-In a WordPress post or page use Pym Shortcode like this:
+In a WordPress post or page, use Pym Shortcode like this:

 `[pym src="https://blog.apps.npr.org/pym.js/examples/table/child.html"]`